charlie1972/swgoh-automation/README.md

 * In your browser, use **Save As...**
 * Choose **Complete web page**
 * Save

-There are two arguments:
+* Move the resulting HTML file to the working directory.
+An accompanying directory will follow the file, it is OK, it will be ignored.

+You may do as many recommendations as you wish.
+For example if you need to do 5 battles for TB, you can make 5 different recommendations.

+After refreshing, you will see the recommendations in the list.
+To run the mods move:
-* The name of the HTML file that you just saved
+* Select the recommendation you want to apply
+* In the game, make sure you are in the **Character Mods** screen
-* A switch to do a dry run.
-If this is checked, the tool will do everything as planned, but will revert instead of confirming mods for each character.
+* If you're unsure if this tool will work correctly, check **Dry Run**.
+Everything will be done as planned but the mods moves will be reverted instead of confirmed.

-You can browse the file system to get the file.
-Pressing the **Check** button tries to load the file and check its format.
+* Click on **Move selected**

+***

+***TO BE COMPLETED***

+***

 Once run, this feature creates several report files so you can check what happened.
 These files are created in the same directory as the source HTML file:
 * **move-mods-processedCharacters.txt**: list of all characters that have been fully and correctly processed